beaucarnes/c-py/TUTORIAL.md

 ### 80.1

-You can use a list in python to store multiple values or items at a time.
+You can use a list in Python to store multiple values or items at a time.
 Here is an example of a list of strings: `place = ["first", "second", "third"]`.
 Above the `suit` variable, create a `suits` variable and assign it to a list of suits (spades, clubs, hearts, diamonds).

 #### HINTS